Nelson Eddy: Hollywood

 Eddy was "discovered" by Hollywood when he substituted at the last minute for the noted diva Lotte Lehmann at a sold-out concert in Los Angeles on February 28, 1933.
 He scored a professional triumph with 18 curtain calls, and several film offers immediately followed.
 After much agonizing, he decided that being seen on screen might boost audiences for what he considered his "real work", his concerts.
 (Also, like his machinist father, he was fascinated with gadgets and the mechanics of the new talking pictures.)
 Eddy's concert fee rose from $500 to $10,000 per performance.

 Eddy and MacDonald from the trailer for Sweethearts (1938): The pair acted in eight films together.

 Eddy signed with Metro-Goldwyn-Mayer (MGM), where he made the first 15 of his 19 feature films.
 His contract guaranteed him three months off each year to continue his concert tours.
 MGM was not sure how to use him, and he spent more than a year on salary with little to do.
 His voice can be heard singing "Daisy Bell" on the soundtrack of the 1933 Pete Smith short Handlebars.
-He appeared and sang one song each in Broadway to Hollywood and Dancing Lady, both in 1933, and Student Tour in 1934.
-Audience response was favorable, and he was cast as the male lead opposite the established star Jeanette MacDonald in the 1935 film version of Victor Herbert's 1910 operetta Naughty Marietta.
+He sang one song each in Broadway to Hollywood and Dancing Lady (both 1933).
+Louis B. Mayer was unimpressed, and Eddy was prepared to leave MGM when his six-month option expired, preferring concerts and opera.

+By November 1933, Eddy and MacDonald had their first date at a party at the home of Doris Kenyon.
+On November 9, they both sang on a national radio broadcast celebrating Marie Dressler's birthday.
+MacDonald attended Eddy's Los Angeles recital on November 21 and his San Francisco recital on November 22.
+Before Eddy's option lapsed, MacDonald persuaded Mayer to extend it so Eddy could co-star with her in Naughty Marietta.
+She insisted he have equal billing and on his singing one of her proposed songs, "Neath the Southern Moon."
+Mayer agreed, and Naughty Marietta was filmed during Eddy's two contract extensions.
+The trades announced his casting in January 1934.

+MacDonald had a prior commitment to The Merry Widow, her final pairing with Maurice Chevalier.
+The production was expensive and lengthy, with English and French versions filmed simultaneously.
+Eddy used the interval to return to concerts and opera.
+MGM used him only once during this period, in the B-picture Student Tour.
+Again, he sang one song but played himself as a famous concert artist.
+He also had a very short scene giving advice to a young woman.

 Naughty Marietta was the surprise hit of 1935.
 Its key song, "Ah!
 Sweet Mystery of Life", became a hit and earned Eddy his first gold record.
 He also sang "Tramp, Tramp, Tramp" and "I'm Falling in Love with Someone".
 The film was nominated for an Oscar for Best Picture, received the Photoplay Gold Medal Award as Best Picture, and was voted one of the Ten Best Pictures of 1935 by the New York film critics.
 Critics singled out Eddy for praise: